anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

   1. metaMATE expects specifications file that states the filtering strategies.
 See `more info here. <https://github.com/tjcreedy/metamate?tab=readme-ov-file#specifications>`_
   Here, we will be using the metaMATE's `default specifications.txt file. <https://github.com/tjcreedy/metamate/blob/main/specifications.txt>`_

   1. metaMATE requires a reference COI database to determine verified-authentic ASVs.
-Herein using `CO1Classifier v5.1.0 database. <https://github.com/terrimporter/CO1Classifier>`_
+Herein using `BOLDistilled database. <https://boldsystems.org/data/BOLDistilled/>`_

-  --- `Download the CO1Classifier v5.1.0 database here (click) <https://github.com/terrimporter/CO1Classifier/releases/download/SINTAX-COI-v5.1.0-ref/SINTAX_COIv5.1.0_ref.zip>`_ ---
+  --- `Download the latest BOLDistilled database here (click) <https://us-sea-1.linodeobjects.com/boldistilled/sintax.zip>`_ ---

   If you have your own set of reference sequences, then use those; or merge those with the other databases (such as the above one) to extend the ref. database.